decentralised-dataexchange/bb-consent-privacy-dashboard/README.md

 ## Release Status

+Released.
 Refer to the [wiki page](https://github.com/decentralised-dataexchange/bb-consent-docs/wiki/wps-and-deliverables) for the latest status of the deliverables.

 ## Other resources